 The premier den for Abergavenny locals, you will find regulars and visitors enjoying the bar's old world feel with a modern twist - and a blend of contemporary art.
 There are local ales and ciders on offer and for the more adventurous, the cocktail menu features both classic cocktails and Angel originals - The Hendricks, Manhattan and Cosmopolitan to name but a few.
 The Foxhunter Bar provides comfortable, stylish surroundings which you will want to revisit again and again.

-Please note that reservations are not taken in our Foxhunter Bar, only in our Oak Room restaurant (for lunch or dinner) or our Wedgewood Room (for teas).
+Reservations are taken in our Foxhunter Bar or in our Oak Room restaurant (for lunch or dinner).
 Please click the 'Book a Table' button opposite to check availability for these areas.

 Foxhunter Bar Lunch